myFavShrimp/arc/README.md

 ##### Local Systems

-Local systems execute tasks on the machine where Arc is running:
+Local systems execute tasks on the machine where Arc is running.

 ```lua
 targets.systems["localhost"] = {